trilokdhakad/persona/README.md

 ---

 ⚠️ Notes
-If Gemini or Qloo keys are invalid/missing, the app falls back to mocked data..
+- If Gemini or Qloo keys are invalid/missing, the app falls back to mocked data.
-For now, all persona data is saved locally to personas.pkl.
+- For now, all persona data is saved locally to personas.pkl.

 ---